Want the perfect workout program?Take Quiz

 In connection with lack of strength training, there also tends to be a lack of your big foundational movements.
 We’re talking about things such as:

 While there is plenty of benching, these other movements (and others) are rarely seen.
-Again, you easily could include these movements in a bro split, so this is more of an indicator of how bro splits are taught and how they’re used.
-That being said, if you do a bro split, you’ll likely do what others do, and it doesn’t include big, heavy, compound movements.
+Again, you easily could include these movements in a bro workout split, so this is more of an indicator of how bro workout splits are taught and how they’re used.
+That being said, if you do a bro split, you’ll likely do what others do, and it doesn’t include big, heavy, compound exercises.

 So now we know all of the common problems when training with a bro split.
 However, we also know all the benefits, and why people like training with them.
-Therefore, in order to create a more superior version of the bro split, we need to create a program that preserves the good while making small changes to fix the bad.
+Therefore, in order to create a more superior version of the bro split gym routine, we need to create a program that preserves the good while making small changes to fix the bad.

 Here are some of the things that we are going to alter while still keeping that bro-tastic feel to lifting.